relatedcode/RelatedDB/README.md

 **Date Values** (in Dictionary)

-When using a values dictionary (to insert or update data), the Date values can be placed into the Dictionary as both `Date` or ISO formatted `String`.
+When using a values dictionary (for inserting or updating data), Date values can be provided as either `Date` objects or ISO-formatted `String` values.

 When fetching data (as dictionary), the Date values will always be represented in the Dictionary as ISO formatted `String`.